jamesnvc/MiscellaneousWritingStuff/OliverLifting.md

 - Rep scheme B: 5 sets of 8 reps
 - Rep scheme C: 4 sets of 6 reps

 You'll choose the weights such that you can just finish all the sets.
 If you can't finish a set, drop the weights and try to get all the sets done.
+Try to increase the weight you use for a particular workout each time (e.g. if on the first day, you deadlift 150lb for 4x12, in two weeks when you're back at the same workout, you might try 155lb for 4x12 (or more, if you're feeling it!)).

 If you're in three days a week, you can do something like this: